 The Djargurd Wurrung people traditionally owned and cared for the land between Mount Emu Creek and Lake Corangamite and the Kirrae Whurrung people owned and cared for the land between Mount Emu Creek and the Hopkins River up to Mount Hamilton, and the Western Otways from the Gellibrand River to the Hopkins River with a northern boundary at Lake Bolac and Darlington.
 The Djargurd Wurrung and Kirrae Whurrung peoples spoke dialects of the Kuurn Kopan Noot language (Warrnambool language) and had a matrilineal descent system based on the Gabadj (black cockatoo) and Grugidj (white cockatoo) moieties – kin or social groups.

 Learning at Mercy Regional College includes meaningful opportunities for students to learn about Aboriginal and Torres Strait Islander histories and cultures which are the oldest, continuous cultures in the world, having existed in Australia for at least 50,000 years.
-The uniqueness of these cultures and the wisdom and knowledge embedded in them are things to be highly valued by all Victorians.
 The knowledge and skills that students develop about Aboriginal and Torres Strait Islanders histories and cultures have a particular and enduring importance and assists students to understand the uniqueness of these cultures and the wisdom and knowledge embedded in them.